Arduino UNO R4 WiFi VRTC & OFF Pins

 Battery Pack Powering the UNO R4 WiFi RTC

-The following sketch will start the RTC but only set the time if it is not already running.
+The following sketch will start the RTC but only set the time if it this is the first time starting the board since adding the VRTC battery.

 1#include "RTC.h"